 Phil MeekinView Profile

 The BRC says, while retail tenants welcome landlords’ public commitment to be more flexible on rental terms, a recent BRC survey showed only 12% of retail property leases are on monthly rental terms.
-The vast majority of retail tenants are still faced with the archaic practice of quarterly rental payments upfront.
-And nearly 90% of respondents who had been allowed to move to monthly terms said they had been, or would be, penalised with higher charges.
+Most retail tenants are still faced with the old practice of quarterly rental payments upfront.
+Nearly 90% of respondents allowed to move to monthly terms, said they had been or would be penalised with higher charges.

 The transfer to monthly rent helped keep many businesses afloat during the recession.
 Between 2009 and 2010, tenants particularly in the leisure and retail sectors, requested assistance from landlords to ease the financial burden caused by the downturn.

 Tenants were specifically seeking straightforward rental concessions.
 These include deferred payment, commercial rents reductions, or moving to monthly payments to ease cash flow.
 The flexibility shown by landlords and the success of tenants in negotiating such terms, could see a return to quarterly rental payments postponed during a gradual recovery, or in some cases, indefinitely.